DavidMercier/NIMS/doc/models.rst

     Indenters are mainly in diamond.
 Diamond has a Young's modulus of 1070GPa and a Poisson's ratio of 0.07 [#Fischer-Cripps_2004]_.

-Find here the |matlab| function to plot the projected ared of 3-sided pyramidal indenter in function of indentation depth :
+Find here the |matlab| function to plot the projected ared of 3-sided pyramidal indenter as a function of indentation depth :
 `projectedArea_3sidePyramid.m <https://github.com/DavidMercier/NIMS/blob/master/matlab_code/function_area/projectedArea_3sidePyramid.m>`_.

-Find here the |matlab| function to plot the the projected ared of 4-sided pyramidal indenter in function of indentation depth :
+Find here the |matlab| function to plot the the projected ared of 4-sided pyramidal indenter as a function of indentation depth :
 `projectedArea_4sidePyramid.m <https://github.com/DavidMercier/NIMS/blob/master/matlab_code/function_area/projectedArea_4sidePyramid.m>`_.

 Practically, perfect conical indenters (no tip defect) don't really exist and